sveneisenschmidt/yay/docs/getting-started.md

 ## Configuration

-The application is configured through environment variables, these will be provided through the `docker-compose` file during development.
-In product they need to be passed to the running container that includes the application or e.g. provided via `SetEnv` by a Apache2 web server.
+The application is configured through environment variables, these will be provided through the `docker-compose.yml` file during development.
+In production they need to be passed to the running container that includes the application. e.g. via SetEnv by an Apache2 web server.
 The application itself reads then the parameters through the [parameters.yml](../config/parameters.yml) file.

 | Variable | Default Value | Description |
 |---|---|---|